Cristiano Ronaldo dumped by Manchester United - NewsBreak

 Related

-Kylian Mbappe fires France into World Cup knockout rounds with win over Denmark
+Kylian Mbappe scored two goals and put defending champion France into the knockout stage of the World Cup with a 2-1 win over Denmark

-France were first at the last World Cup and they are first again.
-As they avoided the curse of the champions, becoming the first holders of the tournament to reach the knockout stages since Brazil in 2006, Didier Deschamps’ side became the first team to book their spot in the last 16.
-Italy, Spain and Germany had all mounted lamentable defences of their titles, but France advance with a game to spare.They may yet become the first team to retain the World Cup since Brazil in 1962.
-Certainly they possess a talent with the ability to be a multiple champion,...
+World Cup mystery solved: Why soccer players dive, as told by the master of the 'dark arts'

+DOHA, Qatar — Alejandro Moreno has been labeled a “cheater” and a stain on soccer.
+He, like hundreds of other players who tend to fling themselves to the ground, has been branded a “diver” and a “flopper,” and had expletives hurled his way.
+He could preach for hours about why the criticism reeks of double standards, and at times racial bias, but we’ll get to that — for now, class is in session.

 Comments / 0